NHMOF

 - Maximum ₹10,000 per hectare for up to 4 hectares

-- Grant for organic certification
+- Assistance for organic certification

-- Support for organic inputs
+- Encouragement for using organic inputs

 Eligibility